BramVan-Oosterhout/katacoda-scenarios/foswiki2/notepadapp/step2.md

 <!-- Scenario text goes here -->
 ## A new VIEW template for the Note
-The regular Foswiki skin we have used (the `pattern` skin) displays many options that are marginal and distracting to the functioning of the Note application.
+We are using the regular Foswiki skin (the `pattern` skin).
+The `pattern` skin displays many options that are marginal and distracting to the functioning of the Note application.
 In this step you will define a skin for the `NoteType` that leaves many of these distractions behind.
 The principles of this modification were presented in the previous scenario with the `TopicStub`.

+Remember that we are now changing the **presentation** of the topic when it is VIEWed.
+We are dealing with `TopicView` templates, not `TopicTemplates`. `TopicTemplates` contain default topic **content** at the time the topic is created.

 Before you proceed, reread:
 *  the [System.SkinTemplates](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/System.SkinTemplates) topic and pay special attention to the description of the template path.
 A skin template topic is searched for in the current web (BASEWEB) or the System web.
 Nowhere else.
-* the [System.AutoViewTemplatePlugin](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/System.AutoViewTemplatePlugin) topic and note how the template topic name is formed with mode `exist`.
+* the [System.AutoViewTemplatePlugin](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/System.AutoViewTemplatePlugin) topic and note how the skin template topic name is formed with mode `exist`.
 Form at the end is removed and Skin and View are added.
-The skin template topic name for a Note with form NoteForm and skin &lt;cover> is &lt;cover>SkinNoteViewTemplate
+The skin template topic name for a Note with form NoteForm and skin &lt;cover> is &lt;cover>SkinNoteViewTemplate.

+While you are developing the skin, it is easiest to use the COVER preference via the `?cover=` url parameter.
+When something goes wrong, you can get back to the default by not using the the url parameter.
+Use the cover name `test` and create a new `TopicView`:  `TestSkinNoteViewTemplate`

 Start with
 * the removal of the form display box at the bottom of the page (INCLUDE: WikiTopicView)